italia-opensource/awesome-italia-opensource/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/italia-opensource/awesome-italia-opensource/main)

-**Italy Open-Source** is a project whose purpose is to give transparency to the Italian tech ecosystem.

 The **only fully open-source platform** that transparently gives voice, discovers, and explores **Italy's tech innovations**.

-Through a series of **awesome** lists, we seek to give visibility to open-source projects, communities, tech blogs, innovative companies, and more.
+Through a series of **awesome lists**, we seek to give visibility to open-source Projects, Communities, Tech blogs, Innovative companies, and more.

-Transparently, you can access, add, or modify the data in the repository, respecting the contribution conduct criteria.
+Feel free to make your contribution.
+If you want to add a new item to one or more lists please read the [contribution guidelines](https://github.com/italia-opensource/awesome-italia-opensource/blob/main/CONTRIBUTING.md) before opening a pull request or contributing to this repository

-### 🚀 Website view
+### 🟢 Website

 [italiaopensource.com](https://italiaopensource.com)

 ### ☀️ Awesome Lists